AceOfSpadesOmelette/jmdict-mdx/README.md

 # What's next?
 You should have a .txt output sharing the same name as the .json input.
 This .txt file is the dictionary file.

-You may want to provide the description which you can use JMDict.info.txt as reference.
+You may want to provide the description for your dictionary.
+Use JMDict.info.txt as reference.

 Get an MDX builder like MdxBuilder.exe to build the dictionary, with said .txt output as the dictionary and JMDict.info.txt as the description.
 Upon merging, you will get an .mdx file which is compatible to dictionary apps such as MDict.